spy4x/seed/docs/how-to.md

 * How to log errors?
 * How to manage environment variables/config?
 Per module?
 (Module Payments needs Stripe secret key, how to manage it so module could be add/removed together with all related secret keys/configs?)
 * How to manage counters?
-* How to handle Firestore transactions properly?
 * How to send emails with SendGrid?
 * How to manage Service layer to do CRUD operations, file uploads, etc?
 (DatabaseService)

-## Firestore:
-* How to store, build, test & deploy Firestore indexes?
-* How to store, build, test & deploy Firestore security rules?
-* How to configure backups of Firestore database?
-* How to migrate Firestore database?
-Storage:
-* How to manage Firebase Cloud Storage security rules?